fivethreeo/blender_accessibility/README.md

 - Qt Framework for the excellent cross-platform GUI library
 - X11 developers for window management capabilities
-- Blender community for inspiration and testing
+- Blender community for inspiration

 ## Support